RazerMS/SDK-RazerMS_Node_JS/README.md

 var enviroment = "sandbox" or "production"
 ```
 ### Payment Page integration
-Set these needed objects that will send the buyer infromation to MOLPay hosted payment page.
+Set these needed objects that will send the buyer infromation to RazerMS hosted payment page.
 ```Javascript
 #Value set are examples
 merchant_id = ''; //Insert merchant id here